 Urban Farming & youth empowerment

-Added Value Farms is a youth-led urban farming and food justice non-profit in Red Hook, Brooklyn.
+Added Value Farms is a youth-centered urban farming and food justice non-profit in Red Hook, Brooklyn.
 We create opportunities for teens to expand their knowledge base, develop their leadership skills, and positively engage with each other, their community, and the environment.
 We operate two urban farms and a community composting program in partnership with other local organizations and city agencies.
 The Red Hook Community Farm (2.75 acres) focuses on education and production, while the NYCHA farm (1 acre) focuses on community engagement.
-Our programs include a teen farm apprenticeship, a weekly farmers market, a CSA, and a school workshop program.
+Our programs include a teen farm apprenticeship, a weekly farm stand, a CSA, and a school workshop program.
 We strive to transform vacant lands into vibrant urban farms, improve access to healthy, affordable produce, and nurture a new generation of green leaders.

 - Last year, we produced 20,000 pounds of produce at our 2 farms.